steven-varga/h5cpp/README.md

 [Hierarchical Data Format][hdf5] prevalent in high performance scientific computing, sits directly on top of sequential or parallel file systems, providing block and stream operations on standardized or custom binary/text objects.
 Scientific computing platforms such as Python, R, Matlab, Fortran,  Julia [and many more...] come with the necessary libraries to read write HDF5 dataset.
-This edition simplifies interactions with popular linear algebra libraries, provides [compiler assisted seamless object persistence](@ref link_h5cpp_compiler), Standard Template Library support.
+This edition simplifies interactions with [popular linear algebra libraries][304], provides [compiler assisted seamless object persistence][303], Standard Template Library support.

 NEWS:
 ------------

 - **2018-aug-13** The backporting of the template library to c++11 has been completed the templates are pure c++11 with no higher requirements.
-- **2018-aug-01** [H5CPP presentation at Chicago C++ UsersGroup][200] with Dave Pearah and Gerd Heber, HDFGroup
+- **2018-aug-01** [H5CPP presentation at Chicago C++ UsersGroup][200] with David Pearah and Gerd Heber, HDFGroup
 - **2018-jul-30** [HDFGroup Blog post: ][401] the short story of h5cpp
 - **2018-jun-01** pythonic syntax and h5cpp compiler prototyped with c++17 requirements
 - **2018-apr-12** cooperation with Gerd Heber, HDFGroup